-- 1. In MXGP, the waiting zone is replaced by the Skybox compound. - The organiser must provide sufficient space for the Skybox compound as required by the FIM Championship Promotor. - The Skybox compound must be located behind the starting gate area, on a horizontal, hard standing and accessible area and have adequate surface water drainage. - The Skybox compound must be fenced to a high standard with a minimum height of approximately 2 m.
+- 1. In MXGP, the waiting zone is replaced by the Skybox compound. - 2.
+The organiser must provide sufficient space for the Skybox compound as required by the FIM Championship Promotor. - 3.
+The Skybox compound must be located behind the starting gate area, on a horizontal, hard standing and accessible area and have adequate surface water drainage. - 4.
+The Skybox compound must be fenced to a high standard with a minimum height of approximately 2 m.
 It must provide proper security for the persons who need to be within the confines of the compound.
 There must be strict policing of passes for entry to the Skybox compound. - 5.
-The Skybox compound must have an entrance gate from the paddock to allow competitors to enter and leave the compound easily. - There must be sufficient space at the entrance of the Skybox compound for the technical stewards to carry out verifications when the riders enter the compound with their equipment and motorcycles. - 7.
+The Skybox compound must have an entrance gate from the paddock to allow competitors to enter and leave the compound easily. - 6.
+There must be sufficient space at the entrance of the Skybox compound for the technical stewards to carry out verifications when the riders enter the compound with their equipment and motorcycles. - 7.
 Inside, the Skybox compound must be separated in an area for reserve motorcycles and the Skybox itself. - 8.
-The area for second motorcycles must offer sufficient space for 40 motorcycles. - The Skybox must offer 40 places for the riders, their authorised team staff and equipment and one motorcycle per rider. - A clock visible to all and showing the official time as indicated by the Chief Timekeeper will be placed at the entrance gate to the Skybox compound. - Smoking is prohibited in the Skybox compound.
-"No smoking" signs must be installed at the entrance gate to the compound. - The organiser must provide fire extinguishing equipment in the Skybox compound which must be easily accessible in case of an emergency. - 13.
-Two urinals with four places each must be placed in the Skybox compound. - When there is a round of the FIM Women's Motocross World Championship scheduled at the same event, then there must be at least 4 toilets for the women. - The Skybox compound must be fully operational as of the time required by the FIM Championship Promotor. - 16.
+The area for second motorcycles must offer sufficient space for 40 motorcycles. - 9.
+The Skybox must offer 40 places for the riders, their authorised team staff and equipment and one motorcycle per rider. - 10.
+A clock visible to all and showing the official time as indicated by the Chief Timekeeper will be placed at the entrance gate to the Skybox compound. - 11.
+Smoking is prohibited in the Skybox compound.
+"No smoking" signs must be installed at the entrance gate to the compound. - 12.
+The organiser must provide fire extinguishing equipment in the Skybox compound which must be easily accessible in case of an emergency. - 13.
+Two urinals with four places each must be placed in the Skybox compound. - 14.
+When there is a round of the FIM Women's Motocross World Championship scheduled at the same event, then there must be at least 4 toilets for the women. - 15.
+The Skybox compound must be fully operational as of the time required by the FIM Championship Promotor. - 16.
 It is recommended that all persons in the Skybox compound be dressed neatly.
 Team uniforms are encouraged to maintain a professional appearance.
 Please also refer to the FIM MXGP Motocross World Championship Regulations.

-- 17. Children are not allowed in the lower floor of the Skybox which is reserved for team managers, mechanic, signaller, technical assistants, riders and officials. - The provisions of the current FIM Championship Promotor's Organisers Manual also apply and must be respected.
+18. The provisions of the current FIM Championship Promotor's Organisers Manual also apply and must be respected.